Gaurav-2803/Notes/SQL/SQL Notes .md

 1.  #### CREATE :

-    - This will create table in database with respective Columns names and its attributes.
+    - This will create a table in the database with respective column names and attributes.

       `CREATE TABLE table_name (col1_name datatype key(optional));`